-Hathersage B&B has been proud to provide relaxed and friendly accommodation for over two years in this very pretty and ever popular Peak District village.
+Hathersage B&B is proud to provide relaxed and friendly accommodation in this very pretty and ever popular Peak District village.

-Hathersage is surrounded by the most wonderful Dark Peak countryside, with rolling hills and heather moorland as far as the eye can see.
+Hathersage is surrounded by the most wonderful countryside, with rolling hills and heather moorland as far as the eye can see.

 Hathersage B&B Accommodation

-At Hathersage B&B we have three double bedrooms, all with en-suite shower facilities and beautiful garden views.
-Our rooms are comfortable and clean, with a fresh, modern decor, and our beds are wonderfully soft and warm after a day exploring in the fresh Peak District air.
-All linen and towels are provided, and we have free wifi too.
+Hathersage B&B has three double bedrooms, all with en-suite shower facilities and beautiful garden views.
+The rooms are comfortable and clean, with a fresh, modern decor, and the beds are wonderfully soft and warm after a day exploring in the fresh Peak District air.
+All linen and towels are provided, and there’s free wifi too.

-We are renowned for our hearty breakfasts, always with a focus on fresh, local produce.
-They will set you up for your day – whatever your plans.
+Hathersage B&B is renowned for their hearty breakfasts, always with a focus on fresh, local produce.
+They’ll set you up perfectly for your day in the Peak District – whatever your plans.

-As would be expected in Hathersage, our B&B has been designed with outdoor enthusiasts in mind.
-We offer secure storage for bikes and a dedicated drying room for when the weather gets the better of you and your equipment!
+As would be expected in this village, Hathersage B&B has been designed with outdoor enthusiasts in mind.
+They offer secure storage for bikes and a dedicated drying room for when the weather gets the better of you and your equipment!
 Or, if your pursuits are less energetic, the south-facing terrace is the ideal spot to drink in the panoramic views, from Millstone Edge in the east towards Hope and Mam Tor in the west.

-We are happy to welcome one dog and children aged 10 and over, although please do let us know in advance.
+Hathersage B&B is happy to welcome one dog and children aged 10 and over, although please do let them know in advance when booking.

 “This is a lovely place to stay.
 Jo is unfailingly helpful and friendly and adds lots of little thoughtful touches – a torch to find the way home, fresh milk in fridge in the guests’ conservatory, cake in the afternoon – and the breakfasts are simply wonderful.
 Good food, imaginative or traditional, served beautifully.
 Thank you.”

-There is no shortage of activities to occupy you here.
+Hathersage is a wonderful place to base yourself!
+Located in the heart of the Hope Valley, there’s no shortage of activities to occupy you here.
 Walkers, climbers and cyclists have long been drawn to the striking gritstone edges, miles of footpaths and bridleways and stunning views at every turn in this part of the Peak District.
-You can choose from any number of routes quite literally from our doorstep.
+You can choose from any number of routes quite literally from the doorstep of Hathersage B&B.

 For a rural Peak District village, Hathersage really does have something to offer for everyone.
-As well as numerous outdoor shops and gift shops, it boasts three fabulous pubs (all within a short walk of the B&B) offering different dining options.
-There are also several cafes and tea rooms, an award-winning deli, a gin bar, two Indian restaurants, a bakery and, for something completely out of the ordinary, the fabulous Hathersage Social Club – definitely the only ‘kitchen, bar and mini cinema’ in the Hope Valley!
+As well as numerous outdoor shops and gift shops, it boasts four fabulous pubs (all within a short walk of the B&B) offering different dining options.
+There are also several cafes and tearooms, an award-winning deli, two Indian restaurants, a fish & chip shop, a bakery, a butcher, a pharmacy and a number of general stores.

 Hathersage also has a wonderful outdoor swimming pool – voted the best lido in Britain.
 It is open and heated all year round and surely offers the best views from a swimming pool in the whole of Britain?!